akds/DecoderTCR/README.md

 ## Checkpoints

-Weights are not committed.
-Fetch them from the HuggingFace release into the paths the registry expects with [`scripts/download_weights.py`](scripts/download_weights.py):
+Weights are not committed to this repo; please download them from the HuggingFace release into the paths the registry expects with
+[`scripts/download_weights.py`](scripts/download_weights.py):

 ```bash